omgmarc/OMGclick-Releases/FAQ.md

 See above.

 ## It resized my game, but it's not doing anything after that.
-This is likely due to you using a display scaling other than 100%.
+~~This is likely due to you using a display scaling other than 100%.~~ This issue no longer exists as of version 4.1.0.
+Please update your version of OMGclick if you prefer using a Display Scaling above 100%.
+If OMGclick is still not working, it is likely due to your anti-virus software (yes, Windows Defender is anti-virus software, too) blocking it.
+See this video for information on how to get around it: https://www.youtube.com/watch?v=hbpJxRdLA2g

 ## My game crashed, so I had to restart it.
 Why isn't OMGclick working anymore?
 OMGclick uses your game's Process ID (PID) as a unique identifier rather than relying on its window title in order to properly handle multiple clients.
 However, when relaunching a client that might have crashed, for example, you will need to manually trigger a rescan by clicking the [Reload] button.
 Also, if you launch additional clients, changing the number of clients setting will cause OMGclick to rescan all clients for new PIDs before initiating the next scan.